LUCAS OIL STADIUM

 - Games attended: 5 (including Super Bowl XLVI)

 It only takes me 2.5 hours to get to Indy from my place.
 So I try to get to this amazing facility for at least one game a year.
-That I haven’t been for a couple of years is my loss.
+After missing out for a few years, I made it back in 2021 and was reminded how nice a place it is.

 Built to look like an old-school high school gym, Lucas Oil Stadium is a $720-million masterpiece requiring $620-million in public money.
 It lets in a ton of light even when the roof is closed thanks to a massive bank of windows that permits a view of the Indianapolis skyline.
 The Colts choose to keep it closed more than not, possibly because the fan noise bounces off the roof and down to the field, creating a stronger home field advantage.